taotsi/DroneWorld/README.md

 ## How to run

-run the built .exe and the python script in py_client/.
+First you have to run a Airsim programe, download one from [here](https://github.com/Microsoft/AirSim/releases).
+Then run the built DroneWorld.exe and the python script in py_client/.

 ## Python Client